SanaKhan2000/hrms/README.md

   - Fridays are visually distinguished for easy week planning.

 - **Dynamic Theme Support**:
-  - The calendar adapts to the current user theme (Light or Dark) and detects theme changes in real-time, updating without needing a page reload.
+  - The calendar adapts to the current user theme (Light or Dark) and detects theme changes in real time, updating without needing a page reload.

 - **Employee Filter**:
   - A "Filter" button allows users to view the calendar based on specific employee records, updating the calendar title and events accordingly.